CIRCT

 operation ::= `llhd.prb` $signal attr-dict `:` qualified(type($signal))

 This operation probes a signal and returns the value it currently carries as a new SSA operand.
 The result type is always the type carried by the signal.
+In SSACFG regions, the operation has a read side effect on the signal operand.
+In graph regions, the operation is memory-effect free.

 Example: